-12 4.2.5 Incentive-Compatible Menus
+3.2.54.2.5 Incentive--Compatible Menus

-13 ARM design can be aided by "incentive-compatible" menus of MRP provisions designed to incentivize utilities to reveal their achievable cost through their choices between menu 14 15 options.
-The menus typically include a key ARM provision and another key plan provision 16 affecting utility finances.
-This approach to MRP design has been discussed in the academic 17 regulatory economics literature since the 1980s.
-Major theoretical contributions have been 18 made by Michael Crew and Paul Kleindorfer, and Nobel prize winning economist Jean Tirole.
-19 Menus can be applied to forecast, indexing, and hybrid approaches to ARM design.
-In 20 the context of an index based ARM, for example, the utility might be presented with various 21 combinations of X factors and earnings-sharing mechanisms.
-A lower X factor might be 22 combined with a lower share of surplus earnings.
-In the context of a forecast based ARM, in 23 contrast, a utility might be presented with a menu featuring various combinations of cost forecasts and earnings sharing provisions.
-24
+ARM design can be aided by "incentive-compatible" menus of MRP provisions designed to incentivize utilities to reveal their achievable cost through their choices between menu options.
+The menus typically include a key ARM provision and another key plan provision affecting utility finances.
+This approach to MRP design has been discussed in the academic regulatory economics literature since the 1980s.
+Major theoretical contributions have been made by Michael Crew and Paul Kleindorfer, and Nobel prize winning economist Jean Tirole.

-&lt;sup>26 MidAmerican Energy operated under a comprehensive rate freeze for many years.
+28 MidAmerican Energy operated under a comprehensive rate freeze for many years.
 The company benefited from high sales for resale margins.

-&lt;sup>25 An analogous concept for an MRP with revenue decoupling might be a revenue per customer freeze like those typically associated with revenue decoupling for gas distributors.
+27 An analogous concept for an MRP with revenue decoupling might be a revenue per customer freeze like those typically associated with revenue decoupling for gas distributors.
 Revenue then grows at the typically gradual rate of customer growth.